idris-lang/Idris-dev/docs/proofs/generatingData.rst

 We can  construct a data structure at compile-time in an Elab monad.
 This can allow proofs to be generated for user defined types or it could allow types to be automatically generated to support user defined types.
-An example is the code, from <a href="https://dl.acm.org/citation.cfm?id=2951932">Christensen-Brady joint paper</a> ('Elaborator Reflection: Extending Idris in Idris'), that automatically generates accessibility predicates using the Bove-Capretta method.
+An example is the code, from `Elaborator reflection: extending Idris in Idris`_, that automatically generates accessibility predicates using the Bove-Capretta method.
 The following simple outline example is adapted from `<https://github.com/idris-lang/Idris-dev/blob/master/test/meta002/DataDef.idr>`_